-Wolfson Contemporary Reading Group
+Wolfson Reading Group

-The WCRG meets roughly bi-monthly to discuss a piece of contemporary writing, usually a novel, chosen by those present at the previous meeting.
-Besides novels, the Group has discussed a collection of short stories and some biographical writing since its foundation in 2005, and is open to suggestions for other forms (e.g. poetry and drama).
-The chronological limits of 'contemporary' are not defined, giving us scope to consider a wide range of literature.
+In addition to novels, the Wolfson Reading Group has discussed a collection of short stories and some biographical writing since its foundation in 2005, and is open to suggestions for other genres, including poetry and drama.

-The WCRG is open to all Wolfson members, and a commitment to attend meetings on a regular basis is not required.
-Some come along when the book particularly appeals, others use it as an opportunity to explore works they might not otherwise choose to read.
 The reading group format works particularly well in Wolfson, a community which brings together people with so many different backgrounds.
 Everyone (from any academic discipline or none) brings their own perspective to a book, and the aim is simply to have an enjoyable chat sharing views and ideas, not a formal academic discussion.
 Serious highbrow literary criticism isn't expected, and everyone who comes along should find it easy to contribute.

 Mailing list